py4j/py4j/py4j-web/getting_started.rst

       gatewayServer.start();

 You are now ready to try your Java program.
-Just executes the StackGateway class in your favorite development environment and check that you see the message ``Gateway Server Started``
+Just execute the StackGateway class in your favorite development environment and check that you see the message ``Gateway Server Started``

 .. warning::

    When running your application, you may get a ``java.net.BindException: Address already in use`` exception.
 There are two common causes: either you are already running another instance of your program or another program on your computer is listening to the port 25333.
-To change the port, replace this line (use any port number):
+To change the port, replace this line:

    .. code-block:: java

-     GatewayServer gatewayServer = new GatewayServer(new StackGateway());
+     GatewayServer gatewayServer = new GatewayServer(new StackEntryPoint());

-   by this line:
+   by this line (use any port number):

    .. code-block:: java

-     GatewayServer gatewayServer = new GatewayServer(new StackGateway(), 25334);
+     GatewayServer gatewayServer = new GatewayServer(new StackEntryPoint(), 25334);

 You are now done.
 Because your program will wait for connections, it will never exit.
 To terminate your program, you have to kill it (e.g., Ctrl-C).
-If you initialize the GatewayServer in another method, you can also call ``gatewayServer.stop()``.
+If you initialize the GatewayServer in another method, you can also call ``gatewayServer.shutdown()``.

 Writing the Python Program
 --------------------------